mozilla/glean/docs/user/adding-glean-to-your-project.md

 ```

 > **Note:** Earlier versions of Glean used a Gradle script (`sdk_generator.gradle`) rather than a Gradle plugin.
 Its use is deprecated and projects should be updated to use the Gradle plugin as described above.

+> **Note:** The Glean Gradle plugin has limited support for [offline builds](android/android-offline-builds.md) of applications that use the Glean SDK.

 </div>